 Any foodie and enthusiastic home cook will enjoy and appreciate these kitchen items!

 If I had to choose just one favorite kitchen appliance, this would be it: a food processor.
 I love how it can make anything - be it flours, nut butters, pesto, or pie dough - in no time and with such ease.
-I have this Cuisinart food processor stored away at home in Canada and I miss it like CRAZY.
+I have the (now unavailable) predecessor to this Cuisinart food processor and couldn't be happier!

 2. Spiralizer ~ $30

-I don’t own a spiralizer, but I soo wish I did!
-I love making Italian-style sauces and Asian curries but not always do I want to pair them with a carb like pasta or rice.
-Veggie noodles would be a yummy - yet healthy - alternative.
+I love making Italian-style sauces and Asian curries but I don't always want to pair them with a carb like pasta or rice.
+Veggie noodles are a yummy - yet healthy - alternative.

 3. Herb Scissors ~ $10

 I love cooking with fresh herbs or just use them a quick and simple garnish.
 But getting out a cutting board and knife just to chop some herbs seems like such a chore.
 Instead I have these dedicated herb scissors that can get the job done in just a few quick snips.

 Click HERE to check out more reviews and the latest prices.

 I absolutely LOVE my Kitchen Aid stand mixer.
 It was a wedding gift from my coworkers that I am soo grateful for.
 Any baker will be ecstatic for this kind of gift.
 I have the pro version with bowl lift, but the Classic Tilt-Head Kitchen Aid model is also super awesome and more economical.